StarsStarsStarsStarsStars

 In the domestic kitchen set, Jessica and Richard are going through the morning routine of getting themselves ready for work and Jack, their son, ready for school.
 It’s clear from the get-go that Jessica and Richard may have seen eye-to-eye in the past, but a tempest is brewing in the relationship.

-This turmoil unfolds in various storytelling modes, with scene titles listed in the program like ‘Limericks’, ‘Screwball (comedy)’, ‘Shakespeare’, and ‘Ventriloquist’, indicating the methods used to explore the couple’s individual perspectives and interactions with family, fellow parents, and colleagues.
-A dramatic mirror is held up to the audience to question whether we unwittingly sabotage ourselves because of nostalgia, wistful thinking and not heeding the advice behind the adage the “grass is always greener on the other side”.
+This turmoil unfolds in various storytelling modes, with scene titles listed in the program like ‘Limericks’, ‘Screwball (comedy)’, ‘Shakespeare’ and ‘Ventriloquist’, indicating the methods used to explore the couple’s individual perspectives and interactions with family, fellow parents and colleagues.
+A dramatic mirror is held up to the audience to question whether we unwittingly sabotage ourselves because of nostalgia, wistful thinking and not heeding the advice behind the adage “the grass is always greener on the other side”.

 Greenslade explains in an interview that his inspiration for using such diverse theatrical styles was to starkly show how, in real life, we each wear a different persona when we’re in public compared to at home.
 It became his way of telling a truthful story in a non-naturalistic way.

 The challenge of blending such different theatre styles together in one show is to keep the audience engaged given the quick transitions.
-This is masterfully handled by the seasoned performers Rebecca Bower (Jessica) and John Leary (Richard) who work hard with their characterisations, accents, and simple costume changes.
-They’re ably supported by light and sound design, which altogether make each scene distinct, yet part of a coherent whole – even if a small prop from a coat pocket doesn’t quite want to cooperate on the night.
+This is masterfully handled by the seasoned performers Rebecca Bower (Jessica) and John Leary (Richard) who work hard with their characterisations, accents and simple costume changes.
+They’re ably supported by light and sound design, which altogether make each scene distinct, yet part of a coherent whole – even if a small prop from a coat pocket didn’t quite want to cooperate on the night.

 Read: Exhibition review: Joke Taxonomy, 138 Gallery

-The Platypus skilfully balances ordinary lives and the drama we create for ourselves, with theatrical drama and comedy, to give an unflinching look at real world experiences that might hit a little too close to home.
+The Platypus skilfully balances ordinary lives and the drama we create for ourselves, with theatrical drama and comedy, to give an unflinching look at real world experiences that may hit a little too close to home.

 The Platypus